psychoinformatics-de/studyforrest-www/content/pages/data.rst

 Data Type Overview
 ==================
-This sections offers an overview of all major components of the studyforrest dataset.
+This sections offers an overview of all major components of the *StudyForrest* dataset.
 This includes data on brain structure, brain function, and movie stimulus properties.